-You can view your claim status anytime here, [njuifile.net] where you can get information about your claim including your UI benefit balance and withholding information.
+You can view your claim status anytime here, [nj.gov/labor/ui] where you can get information about your claim including your UI benefit balance and withholding information.
 Your claim status is not available on the telephone system.

 Taxes

 Q. Will I be mailed a yearly income tax statement?